 GA4_Engagement_Pages and Screens_Average Engagement Time-1

-This column offers deeper insight into the average time users engage with individual pages across your site.
+This column offers deeper insight into the average time users engage with specific pages across your site.
 The number at the top of the Average Engagement Time column gives you an average across all pages for a more complete picture of user engagement.

 But if you run ads, Average Engagement Time Per Session is the best measurement of how much time you’ll be able to spend serving in-view ads to your users.